 - Blogger adds a rel="me" link to your Google+ profile URL, but it uses the long form (21 digit number), not the human readable name, thus confusing IndieAuth.

 Blogger doesn't have built in support for webmentions, but Bridgy can send, receive, and display webmentions for Blogger blogs.
 You can also receive webmentions with webmention.io and webmention.herokuapp.com.

 Users own their content

 Google's TOS (which cover Blogger directly; checked 2014-07-21) assert that users retain ownership and copyright over all content and intellectual property they post.
 From Your Content in Our Services:

 Some of our Services allow you to upload, submit, store, send or receive content.
 You retain ownership of any intellectual property rights that you hold in that content.
 In short, what belongs to you stays yours.

-- https://github.com/otherjoel/blogger2kirby - scripts to export your Blogger blog posts with images and comments to a bunch of Markdown files
+- https://github.com/otherjoel/blogger2kirby - python scripts to export your Blogger blog posts with images and comments to a bunch of Markdown files

 - 2016-07-24 The New Yorker: Why Did Google Erase Dennis Cooper’s Beloved Literary Blog?